 Why this recipe is so awesome

 I was born in New Orleans and grew up in Texas.
 One thing about living by the Gulf of Mexico is that we have year round access to glorious seafood, especially fresh shrimp.
 That means delicious shrimp po’ boys, shrimp creole, shrimp étouffée, shrimp cocktail, fried shrimp and almost any other shrimp dishes you can dream up.

 One dish I remember my mom making was shrimp scampi.
 It was a buttery, garlicky dish made with shrimp.
 It was super rich and that I didn’t really like it.
 Of course now I look back and wonder what the heck was wrong with me for saying no to shrimp scampi!

-First let me say that this Baked Shrimp Scampi dish is amazingly delicious and amazingly easy.
-But, it does ask for a lot of butter: 1 1/2 sticks of butter, to be exact.
+Now this Baked Shrimp Scampi dish is amazingly delicious and amazingly easy.
+But, it does ask for a lot of butter: 1 ½ sticks of butter, to be exact.
 And spread that over six servings, you are still talking about at least 2TBS of butter per person.

 But considering this meal is for a special occasion or you don’t have a looming cholesterol problem, then you don’t have to worry too much about the fat and butter.
 This dish truly delicious and incredible, despite or because of the glorious butter.

 To complete the meal and add a healthy touch, I served it with brown rice, roasted Brussels sprouts and green salad.
 The rice soaked up the decadent lemon-butter sauce and I think we cleaned up the remaining drops of sauce in the serving platter with our rice!

 You can also serve it with bread or pasta.
 This would also make a fabulous appetizer, too, from simple cocktail parties to big formal holiday shin-digs.